Simon Griffee Visual design, photography, writing, illustration

 Published 2017 October 14

-A version of this photograph is available for sale as a poster and on shirts, socks and iPhone cases on Teespring
+A version of this photograph is available for sale on t-shirts, hats, and posters, among other merch at HyperTextHero.

 Digital Photography Workflow

-Here is one possible digital photography workflow written quickly in response to a query:
+Here is my digital photography workflow written quickly in response to a question by a curious person:

 1. Download and install Lightroom or your preferred software on your computer.